Moving Office: What you don’t know

 Occasionally we come across potential clients who are adamant that they do not need an agent to help them their office move and insist they can do it themselves.
 There are a number of reasons why this is not a good idea.

 Firstly, the number of suitable properties you find will be seriously limited.
 We don’t just sit in our office and search on Rightmove to find a new space, we actively source properties through our connections in the industry.
-We also have access to off-market and pre-market spaces which are unavailable on the open market.
+We also have access to off-market and pre-market spaces which are unavailable on the open market, as well as knowledge of appropriate serviced and flexible offices for different businesses.

 Another added value of having an agent is that we will shortlist properties for you and show you round each one.
 We’ll know what questions you should be asking and what you should be looking out for.
 More importantly, we have the market inside knowledge and know exactly what deals are being offered.